-In a business letter, unnecessary words and superfluous matter should be avoided.
-As brevity in a letter is the soul of commercial correspondence, the writer must see that every sentence he has written is impregnated with appropriate meaning.
+In a business letter unnecessary words and superfluous matter should be avoided.
+As brevity in letter is the soul of a commercial correspondence, the writer must see that every sentence he has written in impregnated with an appropriate meaning.

 Sincerity